 It may be noted that one-to-one model does not necessarily require exclusivity.
-Therefore, one bank can have several one-to-one arrangements with many telcos or alternately, one telco can have several one-to-one arrangements with many banks.
-Provided that such arrangements are under proper agency /service level agreements as stipulated in section 6.4 below.
+Therefore, one bank can have several one-to-one arrangements with many telcos or alternately, one telco can have several one-to-one arrangements with many banks, provided that such arrangements are under proper agency /service level agreements as stipulated in section 6.4 below.

-One-to-many (1-\infty) Model: In this model a bank offers mobile phone banking services to customers using mobile connection of any Telcos.
+One-to-many $(1-\infty)$ Model: In this model a bank offers mobile phone banking services to customers using mobile connection of any Telcos.
 This model offers the possibility to reach to any bankable customer who has a mobile phone connection.
 But this model has several limitations in that all telcos may not be ready to offer the bank a priority SMS pipe to enable it to provide quick services which are of essence in mobile phone banking.
 Further, the FI needs to bear all advertising/marketing expenses.
 Another serious drawback of this model is that it may require the bank to rely upon its own branch network for product distribution and cash-in cash-out services etc.

-Many-to-many ( $\infty$ - $\infty$ ) Model: In this model many banks and many telcos join hands to offer services to virtually all bankable customers.
-Under this system, a central transaction processing system (TPS) is necessitated, which must be controlled by an FI; or by a subsidiary owned and controlled by an FI or a group of FIs; or by a third party service provider under proper agency agreement with a bank.
-The TPS should be capable of; i) settling all transactions on real time basis, ii) storing all proofs of transactions and iii) providing a day end statement of account to all member banks.
-All settlements must take place in specific Branchless Banking clearing accounts of all participating banks /telcos/TPS provider kept with a designated bank.
+Many-to-many $(\infty - \infty)$ Model: In this model many banks and many telcos join hands to offer services to virtually all bankable customers.
+Under this system, a "Third Party Service Provider" (TPSP) is necessitated, which must be controlled by an FI; or by a subsidiary owned and controlled by an FI or a group of FIs; or by a third party under proper agency agreement with Financial Institutions.
+FIs' such arrangement with TPSP shall be subject to the regulatory approvals.

+The TPSP should be capable of; i) settling all transactions on real time basis, ii) storing all proofs of transactions and iii) providing a day end statement of account to all member banks.
+All settlements must take place in specific Branchless Banking clearing accounts of all participating banks /telcos/TPSP kept with a designated bank.
 This model offers the maximum connectivity and hence maximum outreach and is closer to the desired situation where all banks and all telcos should be able to entertain each other's customers (Just like the existing ATM network in the country where customer of any bank can use ATM of any other bank).

 Alternate Channels: Branchless banking can also be done using agents other then Telcos (like Fuel distribution companies, Pakistan Post, chain stores etc.) and using technologies not limited to mobile phone (like GPRS, POS terminals etc.).
-The above explained three sub-models (one-to-one, one-to-many and many-to-many) can also be applied to this type of branchless banking (i.e. one FI may join hands with one superagent [1-1], one FI with many agents $[1-\infty]$ or many FIs and many super-agents may join hands to provide $\mathcal{BB}$ services $[\infty-\infty]$ ), provided the complexities of each model are understood, the operating procedures are documented and the risks are identified and taken care of.
+The above explained three sub-models (one-to-one, one-to-many and many-to-many) can also be applied to this type of branchless banking (i.e. one FI may join hands with one superagent [1-1], one FI with many agents $[1-\infty]$ or many FIs and many super-agents may join hands to provide \mathcal{BB} services $[\infty-\infty]$), provided the complexities of each model are understood, the operating procedures are documented and the risks are identified and taken care of.
 FIs may come up with an arrangement which does not fall exactly under one of the above models.
 Such arrangements may be allowed on case to case basis.

-In each case customer account relationship must reside with some FI and each transaction must hit the actual customer account and no actual monetary value is stored on the mobile-phone or TPS server (the balances shown on mobile phone etc. are merely a reflection of actual account balances).
-Consequently the use of the term e-money to represent the services offered under these regulations is prohibited as being technically incorrect.
+In each case customer account relationship must reside with some FI and each transaction must hit the actual customer account and no actual monetary value is stored on the mobile-phone or technology service provider's server (the balances shown on mobile phone etc. are merely a reflection of actual account balances).
+Consequently the use of the term e-money to represent the services offered under these Regulations is prohibited as being technically incorrect.